top of page

 Today America and China are in a position where cultural ties are being removed and both sides are talking openly about direct warfare.
 It is as if a major conflict were inevitable.
 But if we zoom in and look at the granular level, American people and Chinese people have famously good relations with each other.
 Just look at the number of Chinese and Americans who get married.
 Look at the fascination each countries’ people has with the other culture.
 Look at how many Americans want to travel to China, and how many Chinese want to travel to America.
 Way back in 1996, I was in Kunming studying traditional Chinese medicine along with Taiwanese friends of mine.
 One of these friends and I were invited to dinner at our professor’s house.
 It was thirty years after the start of the Cultural Revolution in 1966, and they laughed about how, not long before, he and I would have been called traitor and enemy.
 As of 1996, we could be friends.
 Why not now?

 There has been nothing preventing us all from being friends all along.
 The problem is in our minds: the wrong-headed ideas of superiority, inevitability, manifest destiny, nationalism, or the seemingly pragmatic conclusion that if one nation doesn’t exploit a less-developed part of the world, another nation will.
 When every nation acts the same way, it becomes a self-fulfilling prophecy.
 Selfish, destructive patterns seem to all observers to be “the way things are.”
 If we look at person-to-person interactions (not nation to nation), we can see that, as the romantic comedy title says, love actually is the main driving force between real human interactions, when all the distance and layers of separation are removed and they are allowed to have real, authentic interaction.
-We need to redesign our social, economic, and political systems to allow love to equate to peaceful, equitable relationships between us all.
+We need to redesign our social, economic, and political systems to allow loving relationships to expand, resulting in peaceful, equitable relationships between us all.
 The world should no longer resemble a game of Risk in our minds.
 The whole world should belong to each of us, and our descendants should be allowed to travel freely, marry freely, and practice the religion and culture of their choosing, without fear of the consequences.
 The antagonistic division of the world into competing nationalistic zones must be dissolved.
 This is how we will end war and create peace on earth.
 The game must be transformed into a system where everyone shares and everyone wins.
 The rules for the new game are ready to go, but they have to implemented and fine-tuned by the players.
 Are you ready to begin?

 NATO’S REASON TO EXIST

 After the collapse of the Soviet Union and the Warsaw Pact, the threat that had caused NATO to exist in the first place had disappeared.
 So what was the purpose of NATO after that?
 The question was never really asked or answered by the population that lived in the NATO nations, which were supposed to be run in democratic, republican fashion.
 NATO intervention was instrumental in ending the Serb aggression in Bosnia in 1995 and later in Kosovo in 1999.
-I supported these actions, but it raised a larger question: What is NATO?
+This raised a larger question: What is NATO?
 It is the military arm of the EU?
 Is it a police force?
 Is it an arm of the UN?
 The precise definition of NATO´s role was never made clear.
 Meanwhile, ex-Warsaw Pact nations were worried about what might happen next with Russia.
 None of these countries wanted to be left alone with a resurgent Russian bear, so they started applying for NATO membership.
 In 1999, the Czech Republic, Poland, and Hungary joined NATO.
 To many Russians, this was a shock.
 They had taken an unofficial promise by Secretary of State James Baker not to expand NATO one inch eastward as a rock-solid, legal guarantee.
 Russia naturally saw NATO as an anti-Russian coalition, and memories of Hitler and Napoleon came to mind.

 When Yeltsin left and was replaced by Putin, the old KGB mentality dominated Russian foreign policy.
 A new Chechen War was inaugurated, and the Russians took back this renegade Muslim province with spectacular violence.
 In 2004, more countries were granted membership in NATO: Bulgaria, Estonia, Latvia, Lithuania, Romania, Slovakia, and Slovenia.
 From their point of view, this was out of pure self-defense.
-From Putin´s point of view, this was a threat to Moscow.
-If Putin had confidently laughed off this NATO expansion and continued Yeltsin´s policy of integration with the West, NATO would have needed to disband for lack of a mission.
+From Putin's point of view, this was a threat to Moscow.
+If Putin had confidently laughed off this NATO expansion and continued Yeltsin's policy of integration with the West, NATO would have needed to disband for lack of a mission.
 Instead, Putin acted more and more aggressively and built up an independent power base.
 Although communism was replaced by crony oligarchy and corrupt capitalism, the ideology of Fortress Russia persisted.
 According to this old mentality, since Russia was obviously under threat from the rest of the world, the only logical response was to threaten the rest of the world.

 In February of 2022, Putin shocked the world by launching a full-scale invasion of Ukraine.
 Putin was surprised by the strong resistance of the Ukrainians as well as the generous support for Ukraine by Western nations.
 Sweden and Finland, who had never shown much interest in joining NATO, both applied for membership.
-Finland became a member in 2023.
+Finland became a member in 2023 and Sweden was added in 2024.
 Now we are back in a state very much like the pre-Gorbachev era.
 NATO, which only recently seemed to be an anachronism, now has a renewed raison d'etre.
 With Russia willing to violate international law like this, who in Europe would not want to be part of NATO?
 A Muscovite was asked by a reporter what he thought about NATO expansion in Scandinavia.
 He replied that he wished NATO would expand into his apartment so he could get more reliable heating and electricity.
 The average Russian, like him, is not on board with Mr. Putin's war, but with iron control of the state-run media, Putin can churn out propaganda and convince enough people to prevent an uprising against him for the moment at least.

 With these developments, NATO has rediscovered its excuse to exist.
 It exists because Russia threatens its neighbors.
 Putin says his aggressive foreign policy is actually defensive because he is the one who is threatened by NATO expansion.
 This circular logic has created a new balance of terror that seems like a lose-lose situation for all Europeans.
 Isn't it odd, though, that the Russian people no longer even have an ideological disagreement with the people of England, France, Germany, etc., and yet they are poised for war with them?
 War over what?
 No one can clearly even define it this time.
 Russian news commentators froth at the mouth and threaten London with a radioactive tsunami from a torpedo hydrogen bomb.
 They discuss openly how they will march in and occupy Paris and London, with Russian emigres acting as a fifth column.
 It is all nonsense, but this saber-rattling fuels the ongoing military buildup in the West.
 Strangely enough, it all works out wonderfully for the major arms manufacturers.
 The threat of war is great for business.
 We ordinary people just read the news and react to the new perceived situations that emerge.
 We have no idea what went on behind the scenes to make events work out the way they did.
 Now that we are in this situation, how do we extricate ourselves from it?
 We, the people, who are supposed to make governments work for us, have to be more aware of developing situations in all their dimensions.
 We have to connect person-to-person across boundaries and stop expecting our leaders, elected or not, to communicate for us and make decisions for us.
 We need more direct democracy.
 This is easier said than done, but it must be done.
 When we achieve this, we will no longer need NATO or any other sizable military force at all, and we will be able to go wherever in the world we want without passing through customs and asking permission.
 People everywhere want this.
-Only a few very few don't want this: a tiny minority in government or corporate positions who want more wealth and power.
-Putin is a very visible example.
+Only a few very few don't want this: a tiny minority in government or corporate positions who want to continue on the path of war so they can have more wealth and power.

 As Eisenhower said: